wanglin2/mind-map/web/src/pages/Doc/en/changelog/index.md

 ## 0.4.4

-New: 1.Support horizontal scrolling in response to the mouse.
+New: Support horizontal scrolling in response to the mouse.

 ## 0.4.3